MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ## Prerequisites

 The capability isn't available worldwide.
-You need to a Power Platform environment in the following regions to use copilot in Power Automate cloud flows.
+You need a Power Platform environment in the following regions to use copilot in Power Automate cloud flows.

 | Countries | Copilot enabled? |
 | ------------- | ------------- |